-Cristiano Ronaldo Has Been Asked To Submit DNA Sample In Ongoing Rape Investigation
+Cristiano Ronaldo Has Been Asked To Submit A DNA Sample In Ongoing Rape Investigation

 Cristiano Ronaldo has been asked to submit a DNA sample to the Las Vegas Police Department as part of an ongoing investigation into a sexual assault allegation against the Portuguese soccer star.
 The Washington Post reports that police have sent a warrant to Italy, where Ronaldo is based, as he plays for Serie A team, Juventus.

 The five-time Ballon d’Or winner has previously denied that he raped a Nevada woman in a hotel room in 2009 and paid her $375,000 to keep it a secret.
 He claims that their sexual intercourse was consensual.
-His attorney, Peter S. Christiansen, reiterated that defense in an interview with the Post and seemed unfazed by the request for his client’s DNA.
+His attorney, Peter S. Christiansen, reiterated that defense in an interview with the Washington Post and seemed unfazed by the request for his client’s DNA.

 “Mr. Ronaldo has always maintained, as he does today, that what occurred in Las Vegas in 2009 was consensual in nature,” Christiansen said, “so it is not surprising that DNA would be present, nor that the police would make this very standard request as part of their investigation.”